al4/vaultsmith/README.md

 ```
 vaultsmith -h
 Usage of vaultsmith:
-  --document-path string
-    	The root directory of the configuration.
+      --document-path string   The root directory of the configuration.
 Can be a local directory, local gz tarball or http url to a gz tarball. (default "./example")
-  --role string
+      --dry                    Dry run; will read from but not write to vault
-    	The Vault role to authenticate as
+      --role string            The Vault role to authenticate as
-  --template-file string
-    	JSON file containing template mappings.
+      --template-file string   JSON file containing template mappings.
 If not specified, vaultsmith will look for "template.json" in the base of the document path.

 Vault authentication is handled by environment variables (the same ones as the Vault client, as vaultsmith uses the same code).
 So ensure VAULT_ADDR and VAULT_TOKEN are set.
 ```